matgou/ZabbixWebScenarioBuilder/README.md

 ## Description

-Website monitoring with zabbix is powerful, hit can check availability of website by perform httpcheck.
+Website monitoring with zabbix is powerful, it can check availability of website by perform httpcheck.

 But the UI to build Web-Scenario in Zabbix-Frontend is not easy to use.
 So ZabbixWebScenarioBuilder will record navigator http/https traffic and convert it to a Zabbix Webscenario.